Children's groups

 Price: €3.70

-As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while the first group tours the museum, the second participates in a workshop.
+Since the exhibition halls cannot accommodate an entire class, the museum offers a guided tour combined with a workshop led by two docents: while the first group tours the museum, the second takes part in a workshop.

-Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.
+Tour: Discover the history of World War II, the Resistance, and the deportations through the museum’s collections, and get a glimpse into the daily lives of the French people in the early 1940s.

-Workshop: 1933-1945.
-Twelve years were enough to exterminate nearly 6 million Jewish women, men, and children.
-In occupied Europe, what means and tools did the Nazis and the collaborationist Vichy government use to implement their anti-Semitic policies?
-Using various archives, students discover life stories confronted with exclusion laws and the genocidal process.
-Faced with the violence of persecution, women and men risked their lives and committed themselves to helping and saving Jews from extermination.
+Workshop: 1933–1945.
+It took just twelve years to exterminate nearly 6 million Jewish women, men, and children.
+In occupied Europe, what methods and tools did the Nazis and the collaborationist Vichy government use to carry out their anti-Semitic policies?
+Drawing on a variety of archival sources, students explore the life stories of people confronted with exclusionary laws and the process of genocide.
+In the face of violent persecution, women and men risked their lives and committed themselves to helping and saving Jews from extermination.

 Duration: 2.5 hours (1 hour 15 minutes tour + 1 hour 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays